machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ### How it works

-Default guidance (a.k.a. the processor’s `defaultPrompt`) is resolved in this order:
+The default guidance is resolved and applied as follows:

-1. `gw.guidance` from `gw.properties`.
-2. If `-g/--guidance` is present, its option value.
+- **Configured value**: loaded from `gw.properties` (`gw.guidance`) and/or the `-g/--guidance` CLI option.
-3. If `-g/--guidance` is present without a value, Ghostwriter reads multi-line text from stdin.
+- **Optional stdin input**: if `-g/--guidance` is present with no value, Ghostwriter reads multi-line text from stdin.

-When provided via the CLI/property, each line is processed as follows:

-- Blank lines are preserved.
-- Lines starting with `http://` or `https://` are fetched and included.
-- Lines starting with `file:` are loaded from the referenced file path.
-- Other lines are included as-is.
+- **Per-line expansion**: each line preserves blanks; lines starting with `http(s)://` are fetched and included; lines starting with `file:` load content from the referenced file; all other lines are included as-is.

-Multi-line stdin input ends when a line does not end with `\\`.
+When default guidance is set, the processor may also execute a folder-level processing step for the scanned directory.

 ## Resources